unisonweb/unisonweb-org/src/data/transcripts/ability-tutorial.md

 It defines one **operation**, `systemTime`, which returns the system clock reading.

-Now let's write some code that uses that operation to make a **request**.
+Now let's write some code that uses that operation.

 ```unison:hide
 tomorrow = '(SystemTime.systemTime + 24 * 60 * 60)